marrlab/InstantDL/docs/preprocessing/README.md

 # Preprocessing

-In this folder, you can find the information regarding the preperation the experiments for the use with jupyter-notebook.
+In this folder, you can find the information regarding the preparation of the experiments for use with jupyter-notebook.

 ## CreateFolderstrucutre_and_SplitTrainTestset.ipynb